-The authors are correct that existing properties in Woodbridge are prohibitively expensive for many of the region’s families to purchase.
+The authors are correct that existing properties in Woodbridge are prohibitively expensive for many of the region’s families to purchase and continue to use as a single-family residence.
 The proposed multifamily zoning regulations, however, do not address this issue.
 Multifamily rental housing provides an opportunity to build equity and wealth for owners and investors, not tenants.
 Besides, the real wealth gap in America is not, as many activists incorrectly assert, between residents of places like Woodbridge and residents of places like Hamden, West Haven, or New Haven.
-The real wealth gap is between tax-sheltering and rent-extracting investors and tax-paying salaried workers who live in the communities from which developers seek to extract wealth like Woodbridge, Hamden, West Haven, and New Haven.
+The real wealth gap is between tax-sheltering and rent-extracting investors and tax-paying salaried workers who live in the communities from which developers seek to extract wealth.

 Activists often attempt to use residents of places like Woodbridge and households with low- and moderate-incomes as tools for advancing their own social, political, career, and academic status.
 In the case of the #OpenWoodbridge Campaign, activists are empowering professional real estate investors rather than existing Town residents and the families they are purporting to help.

-Liberalizing land use regulations may attract speculative developers, rather than help residents build local wealth and community.
+Liberalizing land use regulations may attract speculative developers, rather than help new and existing residents build local wealth and community.

 Commercial and Authoritarian Development vs. Community Building

 To put the claim simply and directly: the Town’s zoning restrictions preclude the development of new affordable, multifamily housing by private actors.-Application to Amend (p.
 91)